PMW25/HoneyPot-SIEM-Lab/README.md

 Go to: https://portal.azure.com and search for virtual machines

-Create a new Windows 10 virtual machine (choose an appropriate size.
-If you are in the Cyber Range, the size will be limited.
-You notice the monthly cost of leaving the VM on 24/7.
-Be mindful of shutting this off when you are done, or just join the cyber range and we handle the back end expense).
+Create a new Windows 10 virtual machine.
 Remember the username and password

 Go to the Network Security Group for your virtual machine and create a rule that allows all traffic inbound